North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 CoHH TIP!
 This is the drop off point for rafters hiking up the Canyon after rafting down.
 As you descend to the Resthouse, take a look below.
 Try to beat the rafters to the bathroom.
 The lines are LONG if you get caught behind the boat riders.

-Once you pass the sand dunes, head towards Indian Garden following a creek that becomes small waterfalls in places.
-This portion of the Grand Canyon rim to rim hike is through an area called Devil’s Corkscrew.
+Once you pass the sand dunes, head towards the Grand Canyon Indian Garden following a creek that becomes small waterfalls in places.
+This portion of the Grand Canyon trail is through an area called Devil’s Corkscrew.
 Expect a ton of switchbacking up the sun exposed trail.

 This stretch is stunning, especially as you gain altitude.
 The views of the canyons take over the sky with the trail etched deep into the rock.
 Rest often and take pictures.